-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Use a model to predict the relationships between systems or between components of a system.
-Each atom has a charged substructure consisting of nucleus, which is made of protons and neutrons, surrounded by electrons.
-The periodic table orders elements horizontally by th number of protons in the atom's nucleus and places those with similar chemical properties in columns.
-The repeating patterns of this table reflect patterns of ou electron states.
-Different patterns may be observed at each of the scales at which a system is studied and can provide evidence for causality in explanations of
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Use a model to predict the relationships between systems or between components of a system. • Each atom has a charged substructure consisting of a nucleus, which is made of protons and neutrons, surrounded by electrons.
+The periodic table orders elements horizontally by the number of protons in the atom's nucleus and places those with similar chemical properties in columns.
+The repeating patterns of this table reflect patterns of outer electron states.
+Patterns: Different patterns may be observed at each of the scales at which a system is studied and can provide evidence for causality in explanations of phenomena.